astraw/stdeb/README.rst

 * Brett (last name unknown) for the --ignore-install-requires patch
 * Ximin Luo for a bug fix
 * Alexander D. Sedov for bug fixes and suggestions
+* Michele Mattioni for bug fix
+* Alexander V. Nikolaev for the debhelper buildsystem specification
 * GitHub_ for hosting services.
 * WebFaction_ (aka `python-hosting`_) for previous hosting services.